rodrigoarcos/js-project-fullstack-web-technologies/README.md

 ## Card values:

 Suits are not usable in this game.
 Number 2 is the lowest card one can have and the ace is the highest one.
-If there's a draw, the first card that was put into the table wins.
+If there's a draw, the first card that was put into the table wins (draw logic not implemented).

 ## Rules: